-- To ensure adequate cash balances are maintained in the current account to cover day to day working capital requirements; - Only invest funds surplus to operational need based on all financial commitments being met without the bank account becoming overdrawn; - To ensure there is no risk of loss in the capital value of any cash funds invested; - To protect the capital value of any invested funds against inflation; - To optimise returns on invested funds. - The need to have regard to social, environmental or ethical consideration
+- To ensure adequate cash balances are maintained in the current account to cover day to day working capital requirements; - Only invest funds surplus to operational need based on all financial commitments being met without the bank account becoming overdrawn; - To ensure there is no risk of loss in the capital value of any cash funds invested; - To protect the capital value of any invested funds against inflation; - · To optimise returns on invested funds; - The need to have regard to social, environmental or ethical consideration.

+During 2023/24 the Trust commenced using a cash management platform with a view to improving returns.
 Investments will only be made with banking institutions which show good credit quality as assessed by the three main rating agencies (Fitch, Moody's, Standard and Poor's).

 The Trust aims to manage the risk of default by spreading deposits across banking institutions which are authorized by the Bank of England through the Prudential Regulation Authority (PRA) (with reference to the Financial Conduct Authority (FCA)).
-Preferably, deposits will be selected with a maximum exposure of £5000,000 as, whilst this sum exceeds the current protection limit of £85,000 provided by the Financial Services Compensation Scheme (FSCS), it is accepted that it is not always practicable to find a sufficient number of investments of this size that meet the prudent criteria outlined in this policy.
+Preferably, deposits will be selected with a maximum exposure of £500,000 as, whilst this sum exceeds the current protection limit of £85,000 provided by the Financial Services Compensation Scheme (FSCS), it is accepted that it is not always practicable to find a sufficient number of investments of this size that meet the prudent criteria outlined in this policy.